robballou/jiratool/README.md

 * `issues.transitions`: list transitions available for these issues
 * `issues.unassigned`: show unassigned issues

+`issues.mine` also supports a flag for `--include-epic`.
+For this functionality to be available, you need to add `options.custom_fields.epic_link` with the field name for this field.

 ### Projects

 * `projects.all`: list all projects, with filter options.